MicrosoftDocs/appcenter-docs/docs/migration/hockeyapp/faq.md

 **I like a certain feature in HockeyApp.
 Does App Center have feature-parity with HockeyApp?**

 Our goal is to have feature-parity with HockeyApp.
 [View our roadmap](~/general/roadmap.md) to keep track of this progress.
-If you have a feature request that is not listed, share it with us using the round blue intercom button located in the lower right corner of all App Center pages.
+If you have a feature request that please contact [App Center support]((https://intercom.help/appcenter/getting-started/getting-help-with-app-center).

 **When will App Center be ready for me to migrate my apps completely off of HockeyApp?**